 To find out more about them and their products:

-Made in the UK but Irish agents are Ovelle in Dundalk: They are available to order via your Pharmacy.
+Made in the UK but Irish agents are Ovelle in Dundalk.
+Ovelle stock Clinifast garments in adult and children’s sizes, all of which are available to order on their website: Clinifast Range

 Clinifast garments are a convenient quick and simple way to wet or dry wrap in the treatment of paediatric atopic eczema.